Dealed or Dealt – What’s the Past Tense of Deal?

 Learning English verb tenses can be tricky, especially with irregular verbs like “deal.”
 Many learners mistakenly use “dealed” instead of “dealt.”
 Remember, “dealt” follows irregular verb rules, which might seem strange but are key for correct grammar.

-Related: What Is Juxtaposition?
-Definition and Examples
+Related: What Does Untoward Mean?
+Definition & Examples

 It’s also common to wrongly use “dealt” with words that talk about the present or future.
 For example, some say “will dealt” when they should say “will deal.”
 This can cause confusion and mistakes.
 Knowing that “dealt” is only for past actions helps avoid these errors.